serokell/xrefcheck/.github/pull_request_template.md

 - [ ] My commits comply with [the policy used in Serokell](https://www.notion.so/serokell/Where-and-how-to-commit-your-work-58f8973a4b3142c8abbd2e6fd5b3a08e).
 - [ ] My code complies with the [style guide](https://github.com/serokell/style/blob/master/haskell.md).

+#### ✓ Release Checklist

+- [ ] I updated the version number in `package.yaml`.
+- [ ] I updated the [changelog](https://github.com/serokell/xrefcheck/tree/master/CHANGES.md) and moved everything
+      under the "Unreleased" section to a new section for this release version.
+- [ ] (After merging) I created a new entry in the [releases](https://github.com/serokell/xrefcheck/releases) page, with a summary of all user-facing changes.
+    *  I made sure a tag was created using the format `vX.Y.Z`